Pilonidal disease: Treatment

-Surgeons can also excise the sinus and repair with a reconstructive flap technique, such as a "cleft lift" procedure or Z-plasty, usually done under general anesthetic.
-This approach is especially useful for complicated or recurring pilonidal disease, leaves little scar tissue and flattens the region between the buttocks, reducing the risk of recurrence.
-This approach typically results in a more rapid recovery than the traditional surgery, however there are fewer surgeons trained in the cleft lift procedure and it consequently may not be as accessible to patients, depending on their location.
+Surgeons can also excise the sinus and repair it with a reconstructive flap technique, such as a "cleft lift" procedure or Z-plasty, usually done under general anesthetic.
+This approach is especially useful for complicated or recurring pilonidal disease, leaves little scar tissue, and flattens the region between the buttocks, reducing the risk of recurrence.
+This approach typically results in a more rapid recovery than traditional surgery; however, there are fewer surgeons trained in the cleft lift procedure, and it consequently may not be as accessible to patients, depending on their location.
 Meta-analysis shows recurrence rates were lower in open healing than with primary closure (RR 0.60, 95% CI 0.42 to 0.87), at the expense of healing time.
 Pilonidal cysts can recur, and do so more frequently if the surgical wound is sutured in the midline, as opposed to away from the midline, which obliterates the natal cleft and removes the focus of shearing stress.
 An incision lateral to the intergluteal cleft is therefore preferred, especially given the poor healing of midline incisions in this region.
-Minimally invasive techniques with no wound and rapid return to full activities have been reported but await double blind randomised trials.
+Minimally invasive techniques with no wound and rapid return to full activities have been reported but await double-blind randomized trials.

-Another technique is to treat pilonidal sinus with fibrin glue.
+Another technique is to treat the pilonidal sinus with fibrin glue.
 This technique is of unclear benefit as of 2017 due to insufficient research.
-The evidence for any treatment is of low quality, and care must be taken not to over interpret any study in this field.
+The evidence for any treatment is of low quality, and care must be taken not to overinterpret any study in this field.

+Since the 2010s, several minimally invasive techniques have been developed to minimize the impact of surgery on patients and achieve less pain and shorter recovery times.

-In some cases wounds are left open after surgery to heal naturally instead of being closed with stitches.
-There are a lot of different dressings and topical agents (creams or lotions) that are available for helping these open wounds to heal.
+In some cases, the wounds are left open after surgery to heal naturally instead of being closed with stitches.
+There are a lot of different dressings and topical agents (creams or lotions) that are available to help these open wounds heal.
 A 2022 systematic review brought together evidence from 11 studies that compared dressings and topical agents for treating open wounds after surgical treatment for pilonidal sinus of the buttocks.
-The authors concluded that: platelet rich plasma may help wounds to heal quicker compared to sterile gauze; Lietofax skin repair cream may help wounds to heal by 30 days compared to iodine (which helps to reduce bacteria in the wound); but it is not clear whether hydrogel dressings (designed to keep the wound moist) reduce the time it takes wounds to heal compared with cleaning the wound with iodine.
+The authors concluded that: platelet rich plasma may help wounds to heal quicker compared to sterile gauze; Lietofix skin repair cream may help wounds to heal by 30 days compared to iodine (which helps to reduce bacteria in the wound); but it is not clear whether hydrogel dressings (designed to keep the wound moist) reduce the time it takes wounds to heal compared with cleaning the wound with iodine.

+Endoscopic pilonidal treatment, which uses a small camera to guide the surgeon in removing hair, is a newer method of treatment that has minimal pain and quick healing compared to surgery.
+A literature review of 497 patients found that the average endoscopic operation time was 34.7 minutes, and the average healing time was 32.9 days.
+Failure occurred in 8% of patients, who had persistent disease or recurrence.